-LXD is a system container manager
+LXD is a system container and virtual machine manager

 With LXD you can run hundreds of containers of a variety of Linux distributions, apply resource limits, pass in directories, USB devices or GPUs and setup any network and storage you want.